 The creation of this cascading rock garden was a personal passion that consumed a great deal of Reader's spare time from 1922-1929 as he continued to experiment with seeds, plant species and placement in the local clime.
-And though he put so much of himself into its being, Reader always remained adamant that it was a public garden and meant to be shared.
+And though he put so much LEFT A Vacant Lots Garden Club garden c 1920s.
+SLENBOW ARCHIVES NA-1604-8 civic pride.
+Parks themselves expanded the 1942 retirement, and then his death the very opportunity for comfort and pleasure.
+They next year, saw the garden all but disappear invited participation and raised the level beneath a steady growth of grass and weed. of individual and community well being.
+Then, in 2004, Parks deemed the cultural Parks were always about and for the people. landscape worthy of historical restoration.